 sQuid now delivers a range of smart transactions services on its end-to-end, bank-grade platform, where value can be loaded into customer wallets and spent at merchants or transferred to another account, without touching a bank.

-After several years identifying suitable markets for this technology, sQuid now manages millions of transactions a week in UK schools and universities, attendance monitoring and payments in Kenyan schools, international remittance into Somalia, microfinance in Myanmar and various humanitarian programmes across Africa.
+After several years identifying suitable markets for this technology, sQuid now manages millions of transactions a week in UK schools and universities, attendance monitoring and payments in Kenyan and Nigerian schools and various humanitarian programmes across Africa.